Skip to main content

 Programme Description :

-This is a level 2 Game Development course with a large programming element.
-This is a technically challenging course designed for students who have completed a programming course at level 1 and who enjoy coding.
+This is a level 2 course with the option to focus on Programming, Digital Media Design or Networking.
+This is a technically challenging course designed for students who have completed a Digital Technology course at level 1.

 Learning Outcomes/Contexts: